 How to File a Race Discrimination Claim

 Our attorneys have seen many cases of racial discrimination, and we are here to make sure justice is served.
 If you believe that you have been racially discriminated against, you may have the grounds to file a lawsuit against your employer and collect any damages that the courts deem worthy.
 But for your suit to be considered legitimate, there is a process that you must take in order for your suit to be considered legitimate.
-The California Employment Attorneys Group is here to help make sure that your race discrimination claim gets through the system and how you can take action against your employer.
+The California Labor Law Employment Attorneys Group is here to help make sure that your race discrimination claim gets through the system and how you can take action against your employer.

 When it comes to applicants and employees, an employer need only concern themselves with two things: their qualification and ability to perform the essential job functions.
 Everything else holds no weight and should not influence an employer’s decision.
 Things like race, sex, religion, disability, age, sexual orientation, country of origin, color, genetic information, cannot affect an employer’s decision.